WashingtonYandun/Github-Stats-wy/README.md

 Github Stats Card for readme files based on some of the most popular ones.

-> [!WARNING]
+> [!IMPORTANT]
-> The endpoints can be changed at any time.
-I will try to keep them updated, but I can't guarantee it.
+> The UI is not the best, but it works.
+I will improve it in the future.
+> If you have any suggestions, please let me know.
+> I will be happy to receive your feedback.
+> Feel free to contribute to the project.
+> Thanks for using it.
+Remember to give it a star if you like it.

 ## Cards